elisaspigarelli/bitvas/README.md

 - data-elaboration/: Folder containing the data processing scripts.

-- run_script.py: Main script that processes the dataset.
+- run_script.py: Main script that processes all the other scripts.

 - files/: Folder containing input, dataset, output folder and the processing scripts